 Amazon MQ SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon MQ, or any other Amazon MQ performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon MQ; (ii) that result from any voluntary actions or inactions from you or any third party (e.g., rebooting a broker, misconfiguring security groups, VPC configurations or credential settings, insufficient broker capacity, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from brokers belonging to the micro class or other broker classes which have similar CPU and memory resource limitations; (iv) that result from you not following the basic operational guidelines described in the Amazon MQ Developer Guide on the AWS Site; (v) caused by underlying broker engine software that leads to repeated broker crashes or an inoperable broker; (vi) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vii) arising from our suspension or termination of your right to use Amazon MQ in accordance with the Agreement (collectively, the "Amazon MQ SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon MQ, or any other Amazon MQ performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon MQ; (ii) that result from any voluntary actions or inactions from you (e.g., rebooting a broker, misconfiguring security groups, VPC configurations or credential settings, insufficient broker capacity, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from brokers belonging to the micro class or other broker classes which have similar CPU and memory resource limitations; (iv) that result from you not following the basic operational guidelines described in the Amazon MQ Developer Guide on the AWS Site; (v) caused by underlying broker engine software that leads to repeated broker crashes or an inoperable broker; (vi) that result from your equipment, software or other technology; or (vii) arising from our suspension or termination of your right to use Amazon MQ in accordance with the Agreement (collectively, the "Amazon MQ SLA Exclusions").

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - "Active/Standby Broker" means an Amazon MQ broker with the ACTIVE_STANDBY_MULTI_AZ parameter set to true.